 - Work-style reform

 Nonetheless, a survey held by JUAS (Japan Institute Users Association of Information Systems) in 2017 revealed that more than 40% of Japanese companies spend 90% of their IT-related budget to run and maintain their current systems.
 It is also worth considering that DX can involve additional manpower and cost which can be relatively high, not all companies will be able to portion out a part of their budget or afford such investments.
-However, the benefits in the long-run will make it more cost efficient for the organisation.
-It is therefore essential to understand how an organisation needs to navigate in an era of multiple transformations as this can greatly affect its growth in the coming years.
+However, the benefits in the long run will make it more cost-efficient for the organization.
+It is therefore essential to understand how an organization needs to navigate in an era of multiple transformations as this can greatly affect its growth in the coming years.
 And this will create an even greater impact if their competitors are taking the leap on DX, and therefore might reap the benefits first.

-Will this lead to a strong competition for talent within DX?
+Will this lead to strong competition for talent within DX?

-On the other hand, there are companies which have benefitted from technology for their talent strategies by leveraging on their database and AI.
+On the other hand, there are companies that has benefitted from technology for their talent strategies by leveraging their database and AI.
 This is great evidence to show that this is a great time for companies to revise their managing systems to possibly expand their business using DX as a springboard, rather than getting swallowed by the tide of digital disruption.

-While Japan is experiencing a serious talent shortage, Computer Futures can offer a global tech talent network across 15 countries and one of the world’s largest database.
-As such, Computer Futures will be able to source the right fit for your organisation, whether the purpose is to propel DX forward or to further establish your presence.
+While Japan is experiencing a serious talent shortage, Computer Futures can offer a global tech talent network across 15 countries and one of the world’s largest databases.
+As such, Computer Futures will be able to source the right fit for your organization, whether the purpose is to propel DX forward or to further establish your presence.
 If you are a tech professional who would like to find out more about opportunities within the market, please also get in touch with us.
-You may contact us at [email protected] if you would like to find out more or follow us on our LinkedIn page for more industry related insights.
+You may contact us at [email protected] if you would like to find out more or follow us on our LinkedIn page for more industry-related insights.